 Topic 11: Advanced Analytics Programming.
 Same as Management Information Systems 372T (Topic 11).
 Restricted to students in a business major.
 Focus on data analysis using the Python programming language.
 Explore machine learning tasks such as classification and clustering.
 Only one of the following may be counted: Business Analytics 372 (Topic 1), 372T (Topic 11), Management Information Systems 372T (Topic 11), 373 (Topic 11).
-Additional prerequisite: Business Analytics 304 or Management Information Systems 304 with a grade of at least C-.
+Additional prerequisite: Business Analytics 304 or Management Information Systems 304.